Ashin Dhammasāmi

 Ashin Khammai Dhammasāmi (အရှင်ဓမ္မသာမိ, Dhammasāmi, born 1964), also known as Oxford Sayadaw, is a prominent Burmese Theravada Buddhist monk.
 He founded Oxford Buddha Vihara in 2003, where he serves as the abbot.
 He also serves as the Buddhist chaplain to Oxford University, a member of the Oxford Council of Faith, a fellow of Oxford Centre for Buddhist Studies, and a world council member for Religions for Peace.
-In 2014, he founded Shan State Buddhist University in Taunggyi.
+He is the founder of the Shan State Buddhist University in Taunggyi.

+Early life and education

 Dhammasāmi was born in 1964 in Naungpan village, Lecha Township, Shan State, Burma (now Myanmar).
 He was ordained as a samanera at the age of six, and was ordained as a Buddhist monk at the age of 19.
 In 2004, he obtained a PhD at Oxford University.

+Missions and works

+In 2014, He founded the Shan State Buddhist University, Taunggyi, Shan State, Myanmar.